 - Add the garlic and cook 1-2 minutes more.

-- Now stir in the chicken broth along with as much salt and pepper as you wish.
-(The original recipe suggested ½ teaspoon slat and ¼ teaspoon pepper).
+- Stir in the chicken broth along with as much salt and pepper as you wish.

-- Bring the soup to a boil, then reduce head and simmer, stirring occasionally until the couscous is tender.
+- Bring the soup to a boil, then reduce heat and simmer, stirring occasionally until the couscous is tender, about 8-10 minutes.

-- Add as much chicken and spinach to the soup as you wish, and stir until the spinach wilts.
+- Add as much chicken and spinach to the soup as you wish and stir gently until the spinach wilts.